google/WebFundamentals/src/content/en/updates/2018/09/reportingapi.md

 ```

 Next, send the `NEL` response header to start collecting errors.
 Since NEL
-is opt-in for an origin*, you only need to send the header once.
+is opt-in for an origin, you only need to send the header once.
 Both `NEL` and
 `Report-To` will apply to future requests to the same origin and will continue
 to collect errors according to the `max_age` value that was used to set up
 the collector.